SocketCluster/ac-broker/README.md

 exec(code,[ data])
 ```
 Run a special JavaScript function
-declaration (code) as a query *on the scBroker server*.
+declaration (code) as a query *on the agBroker server*.
 This function declaration
 accepts the DataMap as a parameter.
-This is the most important function in *scBroker*, all the other functions are
+This is the most important function in *agBroker*, all the other functions are
 basically utility functions to make things quicker.
 Using exec() offers the
 most flexibility.
 Returns a Promise; on success resolves to the return value of the query function.